briankoser/sfc-listeners-guide/episodes/0035-top-5-dreams.md

 - <i class="work-title">Once Upon a Time</i>
 ---
 # Opening
-Matt wants to not reset episode numbering each season <q class="archivist inline">Thank you!</q>
+Matt wants to not reset episode numbering each season {% arc %}Thank you!{% endarc %}

 The SFC lost the Podcast Awards to a Mormon podcast.